theaswincj-riafy/FS4-Referal-Frontend-Pages/replit.md

 - `referralDownload.html` - App download landing page
 - `referralRedeem.html` - Code redemption interface

-**Data Management**: Centralized JSON configuration in `referralData.js` that serves as a single source of truth for all page content, eliminating content duplication and ensuring consistency across pages.
+**Data Management**: Real-time API integration with authenticated endpoints that fetch live data for each page, replacing static JSON configuration with dynamic content from external services.

 **Responsive Design**: Mobile-first approach with progressive enhancement for desktop.
 On mobile devices, pages render full-screen for native app-like experience.
 On desktop, content is centered in a mobile container (430-480px width) with decorative background.